svalio/atlassian-connect-express-encryption/README.md

 `feebs` bundles and extends the awesome [request](https://github.com/mikeal/request) HTTP client.
 To make an OAuth-signed request back to the host, all you have to do is use `request` the way it was designed, but use a relative path as your URL back to the host's REST APIs.
 If `request` finds that you're using a relative URL, it will get signed.
 If you use an absolute URL, it bypasses signing.

     var httpClient = addon.httpClient(req);
-    httpClient.get('/', function(err, resp, body){
+    httpClient.get('/', function(err, res, body){
       ...
     });

 If not in a request context, you can perform the equivalent operation as follows:

-    var httpClient = addon.httpClient( { hostBaseUrl: baseUrl, userId: userId, appKey: appKey } )
+    var httpClient = addon.httpClient({
+      hostBaseUrl: baseUrl,
+      userId: userId,
+      appKey: appKey
+    });
-    httpClient.get('/', function(err, resp, body){
+    httpClient.get('/', function(err, res, body){
       ...
     });

 ### How to deploy to Heroku